-Fitzroy Island, this island, located off the coast of Cairns is made up of mostly national park, which means that it is a very beautiful location and ideal for a day snorkelling.
+Fitzroy Island, this island, located off the coast of Cairns is made up of mostly national park, which means that it is a very beautiful location and ideal for a day of snorkelling.
 On the Southwest coast, the water is much calmer and this makes it perfect for this activity.

 Agincourt Reef Port Douglas

 This is a great spot for those who wish to snorkel with an expert.
 There is an excursion, which is run by a group of marine biologists and this is an excellent family experience.